CallumBowden/RiskAssessmentAnalysis_NLP/README.md

 Using NLP techniques to create a prototype to analyse risk assessments.
 Part of my MSc Dissertation for MSc Computer Science at USW.

+Documents used to test code available via the RiskAssessment folder in repository

 Instructions;